d365collaborative/d365fo.tools/docs/Enable-D365MaintenanceMode.md

 ## OUTPUTS

 ## NOTES
+Tags: MaintenanceMode, Maintenance, License, Configuration, Servicing

 Author: Mötz Jensen (@splaxi)
 Author: Tommy Skaue (@skaue)

+With administrator privileges:
-The cmdlet wraps the execution of Microsoft.Dynamics.AX.Deployment.Setup.exe and parses the parameters needed
+The cmdlet wraps the execution of Microsoft.Dynamics.AX.Deployment.Setup.exe and parses the parameters needed.

+Without administrator privileges:
+Will stop all services, execute a Sql script and start all services.

 ## RELATED LINKS